Fullerton, California

-Fullerton (/'fʊlərtən/ FULL-er-tun) is a city located in northern Orange County, California, United States.
+Fullerton (/'fʊlərtən/ FULL-er-tun) is a city in northern Orange County, California, United States.
 As of the 2020 census, the city had a total population of 143,617.

 Fullerton was founded in 1887.
 It secured the land on behalf of the Atchison, Topeka and Santa Fe Railway.
 Historically it was a center of agriculture, notably groves of Valencia oranges and other citrus crops; petroleum extraction; transportation; and manufacturing.
 It is home to numerous higher educational institutions, particularly California State University, Fullerton and Fullerton College.
 From the mid-1940s through the late 1990s, Fullerton was home to a large industrial base made up of aerospace contractors, canneries, paper products manufacturers, and is considered to be the birthplace of the electric guitar, due in large part to Leo Fender.
 The headquarters of Vons, which is owned by Albertsons, is located in Fullerton near the Fullerton–Anaheim line.

 History

 Indigenous

 Evidence of prehistoric animal habitation, such as saber-toothed cats and mammoths, is present in Ralph B. Clark Regional Park in the northwest of the city.

 The area of the city was a part of the homelands of the Tongva for thousands of years.
 There was a large village in the area along the Santa Ana River that has since been identified as the Hutuknga.
 The village was one of the largest throughout all of Tovaangar, or the Tongva world.
 It was connected by marriage ties to other villages in the area, including Genga.
 Acorns and seeds from grasses and sages were regularly cultivated.
 Trade connections were established with villages on the coast and those further inland.